vvvm23/mamba-jax/README.md

 - PRs for other neural network APIs (Flax, NNX) welcome.

 ## Roadmap
+- [X] Add training code for some simple task.
+- [ ] Add efficient custom kernels for work-efficient associative scan, implemented in Pallas.
+- [ ] Testing to 100% verify parity with CUDA reference.
 - [ ] Make this all pip installable.
-- [ ] Testing to 100% verify parity with CUDA reference.
-- [ ] Add efficient training code in pure JAX.
-- [ ] Add efficient custom kernels for work-efficient associative scan, implemented in Pallas.
 - [ ] Try to reproduce some training results from scratch.
 - [ ] Complex number mode